-Wetlands compensation plans shall be prepared when a project applicant is required to restore, create, or enhance wetlands.
-They shall satisfy the following guidelines:
+Wetlands compensation plans shall be prepared when a project applicant is required to restore, create, or enhance wetlands.- A written plan addressing the guidelines in this section is also required for voluntary enhancement projects.- All wetlands compensation plans must be approved by the local government, after consultation with federal and state agencies with jurisdictions over wetlands.
+They shall satisfy the following guidelines and any others required by federal and state agencies:

 - a.
 Wetlands compensation plans shall be prepared by a qualified professional. - b.
-The primary responsibility and cost of preparing wetland compensation plans shall be borne by the applicant.
-If the applicant has no practicable alternative, according to E below, Practicable Alternative Test, to locating within the wetland or wetland buffer area, the Forest Service has agreed to provide assistance in the preparation of the plan, to the greatest extent possible.
+The primary responsibility and cost of preparing wetland compensation plans shall be borne by the applicant.- If the applicant has no practicable alternative, according to E below, Practicable Alternative Test, to locating within the wetland or wetland buffer area, the Forest Service has agreed to provide assistance in the preparation of the plan, to the greatest extent possible.

 - c.
 Wetland compensation plans shall provide for land acquisition, construction, maintenance, and monitoring of replacement wetlands. - d.
 Wetlands compensation plans shall include an ecological assessment of the wetland that will be altered or destroyed and the wetland that will be restored, created, or enhanced.
 This assessment shall include information on flora, fauna, hydrology, and wetlands functions. - e.
 Compensation plans shall also assess the suitability of the proposed site for establishing a replacement, wetland, including a description of the water source and drainage patterns, topography, wildlife habitat opportunities, and value of the existing area to be converted. - f.
 Compensation plans shall provide plan view and cross-sectional, scaled drawings; topographic survey data, including elevations at contour intervals no greater than 1 foot, slope percentages, and final grade elevations; and other technical information shall be provided in sufficient detail to explain and illustrate: - (1) Soil and substrata conditions, grading, and erosion and sediment control needed for wetland construction and long-term survival. - (2) Planting plans that specify native plant species, quantities, size, spacing, or density; source of plant materials or seeds; timing, season, water, and nutrient requirements for planting; and where appropriate, measures to protect plants from predation. - (3) Water-quality parameters, water source, water depths, water-control structures, and water-level maintenance practices needed to achieve the necessary hydrologic conditions. - g.
 A 5-year monitoring, maintenance, and replacement program shall be included in all plans.
-At a minimum, a project applicant shall provide an annual report that documents milestones, successes, problems, and contingency actions.
-Photographic monitoring stations shall be established and photographs shall be used to monitor the replacement wetland. - h.
-A project applicant shall demonstrate sufficient fiscal, technical, and administrative competence to successfully execute a wetlands compensation plan. - (1) The Director may require the owner of the property to sign a contract with the County for enforcement of the Wetland Compensation Plan.
-Such contract shall be executed within thirty (30) days after approval is granted, provided, however, that the Director may grant time extensions due to practical difficulty.
-The Director shall have the authority to execute such contracts on behalf of the County.
-If a contract is required, no building permit shall be issued for the use covered by the application, nor construction commence until the executed contract is recorded on the real property records of Wasco County and filed in the County Journal.
-Such contract shall not restrict the power of subsequent administrative action, with or without conditions.
+At a minimum, a project applicant shall provide an annual report that documents milestones, successes, problems, and contingency actions.- Photographic monitoring stations shall be established and photographs shall be used to monitor the replacement wetland. - h.
+A project applicant shall demonstrate sufficient fiscal, technical, and administrative competence to successfully execute a wetlands compensation plan. - (1) The Director may require the owner of the property to sign a contract with the County for enforcement of the Wetland Compensation Plan.- Such contract shall be executed within thirty (30) days after approval is granted, provided, however, that the Director may grant time extensions due to practical difficulty.- The Director shall have the authority to execute such contracts on behalf of the County.- If a contract is required, no building permit shall be issued for the use covered by the application, nor construction commence until the executed contract is recorded on the real property records of Wasco County and filed in the County Journal.- Such contract shall not restrict the power of subsequent administrative action, with or without conditions.
 Such contracts shall be enforceable against the signing parties, their heirs, successors, and assigns by Wasco County by appropriate action in law or suit in equity for the benefit of public health, safety and welfare.